jakefull/startup/README.md

 The following line of code took me a while to understand, but then I realized it was setting the icon that shows in the tab on your browser!
 Pretty neat stuff, aye?
     <link rel="icon" href="favicon.ico" />

+## CSS

+Be sure to position things absolutely or fix them (depending on what you want them to do when the user scrolls) to posiiton things around the display.
+Additionally, when having animations that involve going off screen and coming on screen, don't forget to edit the width.